OHDSI/WhiteRabbit/README.md

 WhiteRabbit
 ===========

-A small application that can be used to analyse the structure and contents of a database as preparation for designing an ETL.
+A small application to analyze the structure and contents of a database as preparation for designing an ETL.

 Getting Started
 ===============